Heading for UN, Ukraine’s president questions why Russia still has a place there

 “For us, it’s very important that all our words, all our messages, will be heard by our partners.
 And if in the United Nations still — it’s a pity, but still — there is a place for Russian terrorists, the question is not to me.
 I think it’s a question to all the members of the United Nations,” Zelenskyy said after visiting wounded Ukrainian military members at a New York hospital.

 He had just arrived in the U.S. to make his country’s case to the world and to Washington for continued help in trying to repel Russia’s invasion, nearly 19 months into what has become a grinding war.
+Russia says it is justified.

 Ukraine’s Western allies have supplied weapons and other assistance, and the U.S. Congress is currently weighing President Joe Biden’s request to provide as much as $24 billion more in military and humanitarian aid.